 Gender Agreement:

-Masculine nouns are often accompanied by adjectives ending in “-o” (e.g., “el chico alto”).
+Masculine nouns are usually paired with adjectives that end with “-o” (e.g., “el chico alto”).

 Number Agreement:

-Singular nouns align with singular adjectives (e.g., “el chico alto”).
+Singular nouns go with singular adjectives (e.g., “el chico alto”).

-Plural nouns pair with plural adjectives, adding an “-s” or “-es” to the adjective (e.g., “los chicos altos”).
+Plural nouns match plural adjectives that carry an “-s” or “-es” in the adjective (as in “los chicos altos”).

-Additionally, Spanish adjectives typically trail the noun they qualify, which is the opposite of English syntax.
-Moreover, when a description involves nouns of different genders, the masculine plural form prevails (e.g., “el chico y la chica son simpáticos”).
+Moreover, unlike in English, Spanish adjectives usually come after the noun they modify.
+Furthermore, when a description includes both masculine and feminine nouns, the masculine plural form is used (e.g., “el chico y la chica son simpáticos”).

-Spanish adjectives are like spices in a dish—they add flavor, color, and distinction.
-They follow specific rules to ensure they agree in gender and number with the nouns they embellish, each with its own ending to reflect the correct form.
-The placement also plays a crucial role, with most adjectives coming after the noun.
+Spanish adjectives are like the spices in a recipe—they give flavor, color, and personality.
+Each has its own set of rules which ensures that they agree in gender and number with the nouns they adorn, and its own ending.
+Placement is also critical, as most adjectives follow the noun.

 Gender and Number:

-Adjectives ending in “-o” morph into “-a” for feminine and “-os” and “-as” for plural forms.
+Adjectives ending in “-o” change to “-a” for feminine and “-os” and “-as” for plural forms.

 Positioning:

-They typically settle comfortably behind the noun, providing a unique rhythmic structure to sentences.
+They generally sit comfortably behind the noun, adding a distinct rhythmic structure to sentences.

 Spanish Nouns and Their Adjectives: More Than Meets the Eye